IvanYuantama/Dockerize-web/README.md

 CRUD app for review games.
 You can create review, get all review, edit review, and also delete review.

 Dockerize-web with mongodb ,nodejs, and reactjs
-- Backend and Dockerize : Ryan Safa Tjendana, Ivan Yuantama Pradipta
+- Backend and Frontend : Ryan Safa Tjendana
+- Dockerize : Ivan Yuantama Pradipta
-- Frontend and PPT : Muhammad Daffa Rizkyandri, Surya Dharmasaputra
+- PPT : Muhammad Daffa Rizkyandri, Surya Dharmasaputra

 Demo Website: